sherifhussien/chat-system/README.md

 # Chat System API

-Instabug backend challenge to build a chat system API using Ruby on Rails(V5)
+Build a chat system API using Ruby on Rails(V5)

 ## Getting Started